-When I started blogging in 2015, I had no idea what a media kit is, and how crucial it is to have one for my travel blog, particularly if I wanted to travel the world as a travel influencer, often partnering with brands for a sponsored trip.
+When I started blogging in 2016, I had no idea what a media kit is, and how crucial can be if I want to travel the world as a travel influencer.

 How To Create A Media Kit For Your Blog

 If you aren’t sure what a media kit is, imagine it as your portfolio or a resume you take to an employer while applying for a corporate job — a brief document speaking about you and your blog’s market-value.